ahmadsobohhh/UnityPlatform/README.md

 Welcome to the unity face of the ImagineQuest Platform.

+This repo holds the game in its entirety (front-end and back-end).

 To get things setup, you'll need to have unity installed, the git-repo cloned and connect the repo to your unity project.

 # Unity Installation: